How to Make Polymer Clay Beads and Charms

 bag charms on pink canvas tote bag

-The process is simple, customizable, and perfect if you want to match a specific theme or color scheme.
+The process is simple, customizable, and perfect for matching a specific theme or color scheme.

 Make a Bag Charm or Keychain!